wix-incubator/wix-rest-docs/guides/SPI.md

 5. Click **Save**.

+> **Note:**
+> If you are working with a legacy SPI, configuration may not be via the Dev Center.
+See instructions in the specific SPI.

 ## Request envelope
 As a _Service Provider_ you are required to implement an API specification exactly as documented.
 Each request that your endpoints will receive will be wrapped in an envelope with some metadata and signed.